-This is our newest Engineering Stream under the School of Engineering (BASc Specialised Honours degree) and will be offered starting in September 2011.
+This is our newest Engineering Stream under the School of Engineering (BASc Specialised Honours degree) that commenced in September 2011.

 - It is a professional degree your entry to the engineering profession. - It offers core knowledge in software engineering that closely matches IEEE-ACM software engineering curriculum guidelines. - It offers specializations in mobile communications, databases, humancomputer interfaces, security, and networks and net-centric computing. - It develops teamwork, communication skills and encourages an industrial internship.